 What is DNA?

-In humans, the DNA present in our cells rolls up and condenses in the form of a ball to create what are called chromosomes.
-In total we have 46 DNA molecule chromosomes in every nucleus of every cell in our body.
+In humans, the DNA in our cells rolls up and condenses into a ball to create what are called chromosomes.
+In total, we have 46 DNA molecule chromosomes in each nucleus of every cell in our body.

 How does heredity work?

 Among the 23 chromosomes, there is what is called the sex chromosome which will define the sex of the fetus.
-In the mother all the cells have XX sex chromosomes, transmission will necessarily be an X chromosome.
+In women, all cells have XX sex chromosomes, the transmission will necessarily be an X chromosome.

 - If it is with a carrier of a Y chromosome it will be a boy .